Mechanical Marie: Manga

 Written and illustrated by Aki Akimoto, Mechanical Marie was initially a one-shot published in Hakusensha's LaLa magazine on March 24, 2020.
 It was later serialized in the same magazine from June 24, 2020, to June 23, 2023.
 Six tankōbon volumes were released from December 2020 to September 2023.
 In February 2025, Yen Press announced that it licensed the series for English publication.

-A sequel series, titled Mechanical Marie+ (機械じかけのマリー＋, Kikaijikake no Marī+), began serialization in LaLa on April 24, 2025.
-The sequel has been collected in a single tankōbon volume as of October 2025.
+A sequel series, titled Mechanical Marie+ (機械じかけのマリー+, Kikaijikake no Marī Purasu), was serialized in LaLa from April 24 to December 24, 2025.
+The sequel has been collected in two tankōbon volumes.